In case you have not found you answer by reading the other pages ;) !

 Do we have phone coverage & wifi provided ?

 In this area the cell-phone coverage is provided by TELKOMSEL only.
-With a SIM-Card bought to this operator (Rp20.000-30.000) and +/- Rp.100.000 you will have access to phone call, including cheap code for international and internet connection packages (3G/H+ most of the time).
+We can’t provide free Wi-Fi anymore, but with a SIM-Card bought to this operator (Rp20.000-30.000) and +/- Rp.100.000 you will have access to phone call, including cheap code for international and internet connection packages (3G/H+ most of the time).

-If your phone is blocked, we can lend to you a USB modem or a mobile HotSpot.
+If your phone is blocked, we can lend to you a mobile HotSpot.

 I'm a beginner, I'm wondering if diving Alor worth it or if I should wait to have better skills before coming ?